pmndrs/react-three-fiber/readme.md

 From how it looks to me, some of these aren't maintained, chained to React 15, highly specific and/or complex.
 This lib just ships a small reconciler config with a few additions for interaction.
 It does not know, care about or duplicate THREE's object catalogue.
 It uses a few heuristics to support attributes and that is all.

+### Todo

+There are still lots of objects you need to create outside of the render tree (geometries, materials, vectors, etc).
+THREE usually wouldn't allow them inside the scene.
+I am still thinking on how to solve this, i'd like them to be in the render-tree so that they can be reactive. 🤔

 # Example

 ```jsx